CodeForPittsburgh/CivicHackingIsForEveryone/markdown/main.md

 ## Framing the Issue

-Framing an issue helps structure thinking about what the problem is about and how it can be addressed.
-Successful framing puts you in a favorable position to direct the discussion of the problem and improves the chances of a successful solution.
+<small>Framing an issue helps structure thinking about what the problem is about and how it can be addressed.
+Successful framing puts you in a favorable position to direct the discussion of the problem and improves the chances of a successful solution. </small>

-If the it is framed as "common ground," the issue can be addressed from many angles.
-Most societal concerns are a result of several different factors.
-By examining the issue at its broadest level, you can address many of these factors.

 Single Angle Issues|Common Ground Issue
 ---|---